pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---directives.md

 ### INVOKE expression

-Special CALL instruction for the TI83 calculator; it is coded as a `RST 28H` followed by the expression if the `-mti83plus` option is given, or as a normal `CALL` instruction if the `-mti83` option is given.
+Special CALL instruction for the TI83 calculator; it is coded as a `RST 28H` followed by the 16 bit expression if the `-mti83plus` option is given, or as a normal `CALL` instruction if the `-mti83` option is given.

 Issues an illegal opcode error if not assembling for one of the TI83 machines.